 -

-If motion is your main concern as a couple, test your bedding too; a heavy comforter can transmit tugging even when the mattress isolates movement well.
+If motion is your main concern as a couple, test your bedding too; heavy covers can transmit tugging even with good isolation.

 -